Partially Observable Szilard Engines: Optimal data representations balance between cost and gain

-Geometries with only slight tilts are dominated by large certain regions.
+Geometries with only slight tilts (small c) are dominated by large certain regions.
 Their optimal curves are steeper, with larger curvature, and approach \mbox{$I_{\rm rel}(\tau,c)/I_{\rm rel}^{\rm max}(c)=1$ }at smaller memory costs.
-In that sense, they are more compressible (the notion of source compressibility is adapted from \cite{StillCru07}, see App. \ref{compress}).
+In that sense, they are more compressible (the notion of source compressibility is adapted from \cite{StillCru07}, see appendix \ref{compress}).

 Each of the curves can be used to read of the best possible code if capacity constraints are imposed on the memory.
-We see in Fig. \ref{IBcurves} that the relative amount of relevant information captured by codes that encounter the same cost decreases as the tilt increases.
-In Fig. \ref{1bit}, we compare optimal codes that cost exactly one bit of information, for four different geometries, by visualizing their assignments.
+We see in figure \ref{IBcurves} that the relative amount of relevant information captured by memory encodings that encounter the same cost decreases as the tilt increases.

+As we know, the optimal solution for the original \LS\ engine geometry, without tilt, is a deterministic coarse graining into two memory states.
+This retains 1 bit, all of which is relevant information.
+This solution is (trivially) found by the numerical algorithm for all values $\tau \geqslant 1$, and the point is plotted as a cross in figure \ref{IBcurves}.
+In figure \ref{1bit}, we compare optimal codes that cost exactly one bit of information, for four different geometries, by visualizing their assignments.
 The one bit is distributed between three memory states.
 The third memory state gets utilized more as the tilt increases.

-As we know, the optimal solution for the original \LS\ engine geometry, without tilt, is a deterministic coarse-graining into two memory states.
-This retains 1 bit, all of which is relevant information.
-This solution is (trivially) found by the numerical algorithm for all values $\tau \geq 1$, and the point is plotted as a cross in Fig. \ref{IBcurves}.
-(Note that for $\tau=1$ a second solution exists producing the same amount of (zero) dissipation.
-The second solution corresponds to doing nothing, i.e. the point (0,0) in the information plane of Fig. \ref{IBcurves}, for which we did not plot the cross symbol, because it coincides with the solution at $\tau=1$ for all tilt angles, and would thus obscure the plot.).
-The original \LS\ engine is trivially fully compressible, because it is fully observable, meaning that all relevant quantities are observable.
+Note that for the original \LS\ engine for $\tau=1$ a second solution exists producing the same amount of (zero) dissipation.
+The second solution corresponds to doing nothing, i.e. the point (0,0) in the information plane of figure \ref{IBcurves}, for which we did not plot the cross symbol, because it coincides with the solution at $\tau=1$ for all tilt angles, and would thus obscure the plot.
+The original \LS\ engine is trivially fully compressible, because it is fully observable, meaning that all relevant quantities can be measured.

 For \LS's engine, these two are the only optimal solutions, whereby the information plane is reduced to two points, with a gap in between.
-Similarly, we find visible gaps at phase transitions \cite{wu2020phase} to increasing numbers of memory states, in the information curves for different tilt angles (Fig. \ref{IBcurves}).
-For geometries with $c \leq 0.2$, one-bit memories fall into the phase transition gap (which is why we display $c \geq 0.3$ in Fig. \ref{1bit}).
+Similarly, we find visible gaps at phase transitions \cite{wu2020phase} to increasing numbers of memory states, in the information curves for different tilt angles (figure \ref{IBcurves}).
+For geometries with $c \leqslant 0.2$, one-bit memories fall into the phase transition gap (which is why we display $c \geqslant 0.3$ in figure \ref{1bit}).